Homepage News Updates Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Neptune

-One of the outer, trans-personal planets, discovered on September 23, 1846 by Johann Gottfried Galle, based on a mathematical calculation by Urbain Le Verrier, though there is typically Neptunian controversy surrounding this (Gallileo, for example, is believed to have spotted Neptune twice, in 1612 and 1613, but mistook it for a fixed star).
+One of the outer, trans-personal planets, discovered on September 23, 1846 by Johann Gottfried Galle, based on a mathematical calculation by Urbain Le Verrier, though there is typically Neptunian controversy surrounding this (Galileo, for example, is believed to have spotted Neptune twice, in 1612 and 1613, but mistook it for a fixed star).
 Some modern astrologers hold that it rules Pisces; others allow it co-rulership with Jupiter, though traditional astrologers deny that Neptune has any pretensions to sign-rulership.

 More about Neptune.